birnbaumlab/TCRAFT/README.md

     Similar to above, the `--output_dir` flag is optional.
 If not specified the output files will be stored in `./TCRAFT-validate_<current date>`.

     `TCRAFT-validate` will simulate Golden Gate assembly of all inputted CDR3 oligos.
-If an oligo fails assembly validation, either due to presence of extraneous restriction sites or mismatch between the simulated and desired TCR protein sequence, the program will terminate and print the oligo/TCR that needs fixing.
+If an oligo fails assembly validation, either due to presence of extraneous restriction sites or mismatch between the simulated and desired TCR protein sequence, the program will print the oligo/TCR that needs fixing.
+At the end, the program will output the percentage of inputted TCRs that passed assembly validation.

-    Otherwise, if all oligos assemble correctly, `TCRAFT-validate` creates the following output files in the output directory:
+    `TCRAFT-validate` creates the following output files in the output directory:
-    - `Reference_Assembled_TCR_Sequences.csv`: These are the full TCR sequences obtained after `TCRAFT-validate` simulated TCRAFT assembly of the CDR3 oligos into full TCR sequences.
+    - `Reference_Assembled_TCR_Sequences.csv`: These are the full successfully validated TCR sequences obtained after `TCRAFT-validate` simulated TCRAFT assembly of the CDR3 oligos into full TCR sequences.
 This reference list is sometimes useful to cross-check downstream experimental sequencing data against the ground-truth list of assembled sequences.
+    - `Failed_Assemblies.csv`: Contains the TCRs that failed assembly validation along with info that is helpful for debugging the failures.
     - `Assembly_Metadata.csv`: Similar to the `Oligo_Pool_Metadata.csv` file, this table contains useful statistics for experimental planning and can also be directly pasted into the TCRAFT experiment planning workbook template.